Projects 3 & 4 shine at Society of Toxicology's Annual Meeting

 Dr. Tracie Baker (Middle, holding award) with students and fellow colleagues.

-Koshko and Scofield, both students in Project 4 co-lead’s lab Dr. Mariana Sadagurski, presented posters about VOC exposure and the associated metabolic effects.
+Koshko and Scofield, both students in Project 4 co-lnvestigator’s lab Dr. Mariana Sadagurski, presented posters about VOC exposure and the associated metabolic effects.
 Scofield focused on how VOC exposure predisposes male mice to metabolic disease (conditions that yield health risks such as heart disease, stroke, and type 2 diabetes), while Koshko focused on the molecular mechanisms that can set the foundation for metabolic reprogramming.
 When metabolic reprogramming occurs, cancer is more likely to develop.
 Therefore, the two posters discuss how VOC exposure can lead to various health risks.

 Sydney Scofield and Lisa Koshko at SOT

 Trainees Dr. Katherine Roth and Manisha Agarwal both won abstract awards at the conference this year.
-Both trainees are guided by Project 4 co-lead Dr. Mike Petriello.
+Both trainees are guided by Project 4 co-lnvestigator Dr. Mike Petriello.
 Dr. Roth was awarded the best abstract in the Cardiovascular Toxicology Section.
 Roth’s work focuses on PFAS (per- and polyfluorinated substances) mixture exposures in mice.

 Dr. Roth accepts her best abstract award